 Testing ease of use required that we compare the features of each product and how easy they were to use under normal circumstances.
-Some of the conveniences looked good on paper but weren't good in real life, and other features seem almost useless for a stroller you plan to run with.
-Points are earned for nice large canopies that are easy to adjust and cover most of the passenger, peek-a-boo windows that are large enough to see the baby, cup holders that don't drop items, storage bins that can hold diaper bags, and reclining seats.
+Some of the conveniences looked good on paper but weren't useful in real life, and other features seem almost useless for a stroller you plan to run with.
+We gave points for expansive canopies that are easy to adjust and cover the passenger well, peek-a-boo windows that are large enough to see the baby, cup holders that don't drop items, storage bins that can hold diaper bags, and reclining seats.

-Some of the strollers didn't have much in the way of conveniences, and unlike other types of strollers, we didn't consider this to be a big downfall.
-Products designed for running don't necessarily need a lot of bells and whistles, and having too many means it might be challenging to use them when you are jogging.
-However, we felt if they are going to have the features, they should be well done, of good quality, and easy to utilize.
-Strollers were compared against one another so parents can get a feel for which options are better than others.
+Some of the strollers don't have many conveniences, and unlike other types of strollers, we don't consider this to be a downfall.
+Products designed for running don't necessarily need a lot of bells and whistles, and having too many means, it might be challenging to use them when you are jogging.
+However, we feel if they are going to have the features, they should be well done, good quality, and easy to utilize.
+We compared strollers against one another so parents can get a feel for which options are better than others.

 We gave more points to single-action brakes over double action brakes believing that they are easier to use and more likely to be appropriately set.

 We used a stopwatch for timing how long it took to get the products out of the box and ready to run using the instructions provided in the box.
-Products earned more points for taking less time, having easy to read manuals, no tool assembly, and useful photos or illustrations.
-They lost points for clumped together multi-language instructions that take longer to read, pictures or steps that are not necessary for assembly, and hard to follow or unclear instructions.
-The easiest products have clear text, nice images, and the majority of the product already assembled.
+Products earned more points for taking less time, having easy-to-read manuals, no tool assembly, and photos or illustrations.
+They lost points for clumping together multi-language instructions that take longer to read, pictures or steps unnecessary for construction, and hard to follow or unclear instructions.
+The most straightforward products to assemble have clear text, helpful images, and the majority of the product already assembled.

-All of the strollers were put through a series of tests on different surfaces and multiple environments to determine their maneuverability and stability when used for their intended purposes.
-We jogged with them two-handed and one-handed, over flat hard surfaces, across the grass, dirt, and gravel, and up and down stairs and curbs, to determine which products were up to the challenge.
-The important part of being a jogging product is the ability to move well in tight spaces and various terrains at speed.
+We put all of the strollers through a series of tests on different surfaces and multiple environments to determine their maneuverability and stability during use for their intended purposes.
+We jogged with them two-handed and one-handed, over flat hard surfaces, across the grass, dirt, and gravel, and manage stairs and curbs to determine which products were up to the challenge.
+The critical part of being a jogging product is moving well in tight spaces and various terrains at speed.
 Navigating on hard surfaces is a must; moving at speed is just as important.
-While these products are designed to be stable when running, it is also useful if they can move in tighter places without bumping into obstacles.
+While the design of these products is for stability when running, it is also useful if they can move in tighter places without bumping into obstacles.
 We scored each stroller against each other based on which did the best moving through our obstacle course and real-life scenarios.
-The strollers that were easy to turn earned higher marks, the fixed wheel options that required less tipping, or were shorter in length scored better than those that were hard to tip or knocked into things when turning.
+The strollers that were easy to turn earned higher marks, the fixed wheel options that required less tipping or were shorter in length scored better than those that were hard to tip or knocked into things when turning.

-Quality factors are based on our overall experience and how the materials and fit and finish of each stroller compared to each other.
-For fabric, we gave points for the weave, stain, or water repellent properties, snag-ability, straight stitching, and how it attached to the frame.
+We base quality on our overall experience and how the materials and fit and finish of each stroller compare to each other.
+For fabric, we gave points for the weave, stain, or water-repellent properties, snag-ability, straight stitching, and how it attached to the frame.
 We reviewed the frame materials, hinge points, connectors, and if the frame flexed or the handlebars wobbled.
 We also compared the wheels of each product and how well they connected to the stroller.
-Quality scores are awarded by comparing each stroller and how well they held up after their brief period during testing.
+We assess quality by comparing each stroller and how well they held up after their brief period during testing.

 Weight and Folded Size

 For weight and folded size, we measured each product instead of relying on manufacturer specs.
-We wanted to ensure that all the products were rated by using the same scale for weight and the same measuring methods.
-The strollers are weighed fully assembled with all their parts, and measured with the same device by the same person.
+We wanted to ensure that all the products were rated using the same scale for weight and the same measuring methods.
+We weigh the strollers fully assembled with all their parts and measured with the same device by the same person.
 The values were then compared to each other and ranked.
 The smaller, lighter joggers earned more points in this metric, though the overall scores were weighted less in the overall scoring than in different stroller categories like umbrella products.